GROOM OF THE PRIVY CHAMBER

 “Hvgh Broughton, a very learned Diuine, and an admirable Linguist, specially in the Hebrew and Chaldaick tongues, hauing for a long time awaited in Apolloes Court for some place of preferment, and seeing many persons, whom he thought to be farre beneath him in knowledge, or at least, that his penny was as good siluer as theirs, exalted to promotion, grew about this time of the Moone maruellously discontent; and chiefly for that Signior Florio, a new commer into Parnassus, had beene lately promoted to be Deane of the Lady Thaliaes Chappell, a place of honour more fit for a Cabalisticall Rabbine, as him∣selfe was, then for a Nouelist Italian;“

 For this reason, Broughton hoped to bring John Florio down by revealing his involvement in this poetic production.
-Florio is described as decanter of salacious and obscene verses during the royal birthday.
+Florio is described performing salacious and obscene verses during the royal birthday.
 Vaughan, reports that Florio defended himself by saying:

 “It is not unknowne, most illustrious Prince,